magemojo/mojo_stratus_deploy_example/README.md

 /usr/share/stratus/cli autoscaling.reinit;
 ```

-> We have added additional wait process to make sure scaled php-fpm pods are reinstated and fully functional
+> We have added additional wait process to make sure scaled php-fpm pods are reinstated and fully functional after the reinit command.
+The reinit command runs async so the sleep is needed.
+We are currently improving reinit for increased speed and notification of completition - for future release.
 ```bash
 sleep 150s;
 ```

-> Short description of cache invalidate/flush commands pushed in next block
+> Short description of cache invalidate/flush commands pushed in next block.
 ```bash
 echo "\e[41m****Flushing Magento, Varnish, Redis and CloudFront CDN cache at this stage****";
 ```